Many-one reducibility with realizability: The structure of sets

 \begin{proof}[Proof of Theorem \ref{thm:basic-sigma-2-subobject-proper}] By Theorem \ref{thm:fin-complete-unique-witness-property} and Proposition \ref{prop:bddseq-amalgamable-not-uwp}, ${\sf Fin}$ has the unique witness property, but ${\sf BddSeq}_\om$ does not.
-By Observation \ref{obs:sigma02-witnessproperty-downclosed}, if ${\sf BddSeq}_\om\leq_m{\sf Fin}$, then ${\sf BddSeq}_\om$ must have the unique witness property, which is false; hence ${\sf BddSeq}_\om\not\leq_m{\sf Fin}$.
-By Proposition \ref{prop:simga02-uniquewitness-to-increasingwitness}, ${\sf Fin}$ has the increasing witness property; hence Theorem \ref{thm:bddseq-complete-increasing-witness-property} implies ${\sf Fin}<_m{\sf BddSeq}_\om$.
-Again by Proposition \ref{prop:bddseq-amalgamable-not-uwp}, ${\sf BddSeq}_\om$ is amalgamable, so by Propositions \ref{prop:half-hard-amalgamable} and \ref{prop:half-truth-nonamalgamable}, we get ${\sf BddSeq}_\om<_m{\sf HalfTruth}_{\Sigma^0_2}$.
-By Propositions \ref{prop:disconn-hard} and \ref{prop:disconn-hard}, we obtain ${\sf HalfTruth}_{\Sigma^0_2}<_m{\sf DisConn}$.
-Finally, by Proposition \ref{prop:disconn-weak}, ${\sf DisConn}$ is not $\Sigma^0_2$-complete; hence ${\sf DisConn}<_m{\sf Truth}_{\Sigma^0_2}$. \end{proof}
+By Observation \ref{obs:sigma02-witnessproperty-downclosed}, if ${\sf BddSeq}_\om\leq_{\sf m}{\sf Fin}$, then ${\sf BddSeq}_\om$ must have the unique witness property, which is false; hence ${\sf BddSeq}_\om\not\leq_{\sf m}{\sf Fin}$.
+By Proposition \ref{prop:simga02-uniquewitness-to-increasingwitness}, ${\sf Fin}$ has the increasing witness property; hence Theorem \ref{thm:bddseq-complete-increasing-witness-property} implies ${\sf Fin}<_{\sf m}{\sf BddSeq}_\om$.
+Again by Proposition \ref{prop:bddseq-amalgamable-not-uwp}, ${\sf BddSeq}_\om$ is amalgamable, so by Propositions \ref{prop:half-hard-amalgamable} and \ref{prop:half-truth-nonamalgamable}, we get ${\sf BddSeq}_\om<_{\sf m}{\sf HalfTruth}_{\Sigma^0_2}$.
+By Propositions \ref{prop:disconn-hard} and \ref{prop:disconn-hard}, we obtain ${\sf HalfTruth}_{\Sigma^0_2}<_{\sf m}{\sf DisConn}$.
+Finally, by Proposition \ref{prop:disconn-weak}, ${\sf DisConn}$ is not $\Sigma^0_2$-complete; hence ${\sf DisConn}<_{\sf m}{\sf Truth}_{\Sigma^0_2}$. \end{proof}

+Finally, let us recall that we are free to choose ${\sf K_1}$, ${\sf K}_2$, or ${\sf KV}$ as our coding system.
+This means that the results we have presented in this section are for the witnessed version of any of ``many-one reducibility for index sets within ${\rm Tot}$,'' ``Wadge reducibility,'' and ``effective Wadge reducibility.''

-In conclusion, the notion of many-one reducibility for witnessed sets is expected to bring new perspectives for finer analysis of definable sets.
-We have only classified $\Sigma^0_2$ subobjects based on the realizability interpretation of many-one reducibility, but the author and his colleagues have already started to classify higher levels of the arithmetic hierarchy, the $\Sigma^1_1$ level, and the difference hierarchy.
+In conclusion, the notion of many-one reducibility for witnessed subsets is expected to bring new perspectives for finer analysis of definable subsets.
+In this article, we have only classified $\Sigma^0_2$ subobjects, but the author and his colleagues have already started to classify higher levels of the arithmetic hierarchy, the $\Sigma^1_1$ level, and the difference hierarchy.

+\begin{ack} The author wishes to thank Koki Hashimoto for valuable discussions.
+The author's research was partially supported by JSPS KAKENHI Grant Numbers 21H03392, 22K03401 and 23H03346. \end{ack}